mastering-js/masteringjs.io/tutorials/vue/vue-table.md

 Vue makes it very easy to use tables in your projects because of its list rendering functionality.
-With a few lines of html and a `v-for` loop, you can have a table that is easy to change should you need to make additions or subtractions later down the line.
-To begin, you must first create the structure of the table that you will be designing using the appropriate table tags and labels for your columns and rows.
-Once that is done, you can begin using vue in the `<tbody>` section of the `<table>` tag.
+With a few lines of HTML and a `v-for` loop, you can create a table with one row for every element in an array.
 For vue to print each row of the table, you must put the `v-for` in the `<tr>` tag of the table.
 From there, you add the data elements from the array you will be looping over in each `<td>` tag as shown below:

 <script src="https://unpkg.com/vue@next"></script>